A bit of background

 - Oh, and shyness can look like worry or anxiety.
 Recognising the root of what we’re seeing can really help us to get our approach right.

 - One more thing – people who seem shy, can have high self esteem.
-They may feel good about themselves but either not like being in the limelight or have lots of humility and be good at judging when to contribute – attributes that can actually be real strengths.
+They may feel good about themselves but either not like being in the limelight or have lots of humility and good judgment about times to contribute – these are attributes that can actually be real strengths!